 Compact Residential provides a variety of housing types at higher densities compared to Neighborhood Residential areas.
-Higher density housing is mostly located near Downtown due to existing multifamily developments, the availability of sewer, and the desire for more activity near Downtown.
-Compact Residential neighborhoods should have a walkable block pattern with integrated amenities such as open space.
+Higher-density housing is mostly located near Downtown due to existing multifamily developments, the availability of sewer, and the desire for more activity near Downtown.
+Compact Residential neighborhoods should have a walkable block pattern with integrated amenities, such as open space.

-- " Promote community vibrancy by encouraging a mixture of housing types with multimodal connections to Downtown and Neighborhood Centers. - " Leverage and enhance established neighborhoods by maintaining their unique character while supporting appropriate diversification of housing types and increases in density.
+- " Promote community vibrancy by encouraging a mixture of housing types with multimodal connections to Downtown and Neighborhood Centers. - " Leverage and enhance established neighborhoods by maintaining their unique character while supporting appropriate diversification of housing types and increases in density. - " Allow for diversification of housing including affordable housing units.